Tate Modern Updated: 3 months ago

 Register and sign-in to keep track of your favourite places and the ones you already visited.

-Tate Modern is London's largest modern art museum.
+Tate Modern is London's premier museum of modern and contemporary art.
 It is Britain's second most popular museum, with over five million visitors annually.

 The nearest underground stations are Mansion House on the northern side of the Thames (10 mins away), and London Bridge on the southern side (15 mins away).
 Another good option is the Thames Clipper, with a dock right outside the Globe theatre next to Tate Modern.